ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

   another repository.
 - Making a PR on GitHub is pretty simple.
 The steps that lead up to the PR depend your GitHub Workflow
-- Two commonly used GitHub Worflows are "Git Feature Branch Workflow" and "Forking Workflow".
+- Two commonly used GitHub Worflows are **Git Feature Branch Workflow** and **Forking Workflow**.
 The former is appropriate for teams of collaborators where everyone has write access to the GitHub repository.
 The latter is commonly used when a developer wishes to contribute to a public GitHub project that for which they do not have write access to the repository.

 ### What's Next?

-In the next lesson we will put the Forking Workflow to work and show you how to use it to contribute to Project Pythia.
+In the next lesson we will put the **Forking Workflow** to work and show you how to use it to contribute to Project Pythia.

 ## References